landonclark97/nvxpy/README.md

 NVXPY is not a solver, it uses the solvers exposed by the `minimize` method in SciPy.

+## Features

+* Simple, concise, and generic interface
+* Mediocre efficiency for expression tree evaluations (estimated at 60% - 99% native NumPy)
+* Handles gradients seemlessly, even for custom and non-Autograd functions

 ## Installation

 NVXPY can be installed from PyPi using: